cullen-andrews/plotly-challenge/README.md

 # plotly-challenge
 You should start a server to view index.html.
 For example, in gitbash I navigated to my directory and typed "python -m http.server -b 127.0.0.1", then in my browser I put 127.0.0.1:8000 as the url. d3 will not find the data if this is not done.

+Time budget is exhausted.
+With more time, I would figure out how to populate the demographics panel and deploy the website.